pradeeppaikateel/assignment/README.md

 ```
 docker exec spark-master spark-submit --master spark://spark:7077 --py-files /opt/bitnami/spark/postman-assignment/code.zip /opt/bitnami/spark/postman-assignment/jobs/etl_job.py --source=PRODUCTS --env=dev --job_run_date=2021-08-07T02:00:00+00:00
 ```
-On execution of the above job, the products and products_agg table will have following count of records:
+On execution of the above job, the products and products_agg table will have following the count of records:
 ```
 count of records in products: 466693
 count of records in products_agg: 212645